TDA-Jyamiti/GRIL/README.md

 ## Citation
-The paper is under review in ICML TAGML 2023 Workshop.
+The paper is accepted in ICML TAGML 2023 Workshop.
 More details coming soon.